Moving from software products to WordPress services – video with transcript

 Marius Vetrici: OK?

-Participant: You mentioned about setting KPIs.
-You mentioned about setting KPIs and my question would be how do you– so what’s the process for identifying those good KPIs and which of those that we– so how do you identify which of those even are worth tracking?
+Participant: You mentioned setting KPIs.
+You mentioned setting KPIs and my question would be how do you– so what’s the process for identifying those good KPIs and which of those that we– so how do you identify which of those even are worth tracking?

 Marius Vetrici: Nice question.
 You know I’ll give you a short answer.
 And a very detailed answer you’ll find in my first resource here is Traction book.
 First of all, you need to brainstorm.
-In Traction book you’ll find an entire framework.
+In the Traction book you’ll find an entire framework.
 It’s called bull’s eye for choosing the right KPIs.
 But mainly, you brainstorm, you play with Excel and you round everything in profits, I mean you link that KPI to money, to profits and then you simulate and you’ll see that if that KPI will go up, will your income and profit go up?
 If yes, yes.
 It is a good candidate for tracking.
 If not, choose another one.

 And another thing to keep in mind from Traction book is that KPI will change from stage to stage so things that brought you to one level will not take you further so you need to adapt and to find new traction channels and new KPIs.
 So, basically, brainstorm and simulate.

 Participant: [Multumim foarte mult, Marius] Thank you very much, Marius.